6 - Persistence Analysis & Bench Design

 To interpret the output of the QHA, some terms must first be defined:

-- Cell Probability of Occurrence: For a given backbreak cell, this is the number of valid wedges in the cell divided by the total number of samples (1,000 in this case).
+- Cell Probability of Occurrence: For a given backbreak cell, this is the number of valid wedges in the cell divided by the total number of blocks generated.

 - Cell Probability of Sliding: For a given backbreak cell, this is the number of valid wedges with a factor of safety less than 1.0 (failed) divided by the number of valid wedges.